codepath/android_guides/Heterogenous-Layouts-inside-RecyclerView.md

 Building on top of the basic `RecyclerView` [usage project](https://github.com/codepath/android_guides/wiki/Using-the-RecyclerView), we will now replace the `SimpleItemRecyclerViewAdapter` with a more `ComplexRecyclerViewAdapter` which does all the heavy-lifting for inflating different types of layouts based on the item view type.
 The following example will be inflating two different layouts for based on the object that the List<Object> holds.  `layout_viewholder1.xml` will be used for `User` objects and `layout_viewholder2.xml` will be used for `String` objects.

-For the purpose of this exercise, we will modify our sample data set to contain a list of objects as shown:
+For the purpose of this exercise, we will modify our sample data set in `RecyclerViewActivity` to contain a list of objects as shown:

 ```java
     private ArrayList<Object> getSampleArrayList() {